DSEENAIAH/DSEENAIAH/README.md

-# 👋 Hi there, I'm Seenaiah Dadi
+# 👋 Hi there, I'm Seenaiah Dommalapati

 Welcome to my GitHub profile!
 I'm a passionate **Full Stack Developer**, tech enthusiast, and continuous learner with a strong focus on building scalable, maintainable applications and exploring the latest in software development.